Maritime Simulation Solutions

 Buffalo Computer Graphics, Inc. (BCG) is pleased to continue its excellence in the radar simulation arena with the PCS-300 Radar Simulator.
 This system allows the user to stimulate a real radar system with a fully controllable radar presentation while maintaining the operator controls of the radar.
 The PCS-300 offers this with a higher level of hardware integration and more emphasis on software generated radar imagery than its predecessors.

 The heart of the PCS-300 is BCG's Radar Signal Generator Board (RSG).
-This single slot PCI-Express format module allows BCG more flexibility for packaging the PCS-300, such as a 1U rack mount chassis or an ultra small portable unit.
+This single slot PCI-Express format module allows BCG more flexibility for packaging the PCS-300, such as a 1U rack mount chassis or a small portable unit.
 The reduced parts count of the PCS-300 increases system reliability while reducing the cost of maintenance spares.
 The PCS-300 delivers a stimulated radar presentation for a wide variety of radar displays with accuracy, realism and an impressive price / performance ratio.

 PCS-3XX Radar Signal Generator Board